fmazzant/RestClient/README.md

 ### Get

-GET is used to request data from a specified resource and GET is one of the most common HTTP methods.
+GET is one of the most common HTTP methods and GET is used to request data from a specified resource

 ```c#
 var result = rest